gruhn/typescript-sudoku/README.md

 ```typescript
 [ X1 | EmptyCell, X2 | EmptyCell, X3 | EmptyCell ] & CheckSudokuConstraints<X1, X2, X3>
 ```
-So in each cell we either allow an empty cell or we allow an integer from 1-9, that is additionally constrained.
+So in each cell we either allow an empty cell or we allow an integer from 1-9 that is additionally constrained.

 ## Conclusion

 This is not really useful.
-One could try to use this to implement a statically verified Sudoku solver:
+One could try to implement a statically verified Sudoku solver based on these type definitions:

 ```typescript
 function solveSudoku(grid: IncompleteSudoku): CompleteSudoku { /* ... */ }